 - 18.1 It is important to emphasise that the DBS process is just one part of a sound and safe recruitment process.
 It is important not to rely solely on criminal record checks to screen out unsuitable applicants.
 Those checks are an essential safeguard, but they will only pick up the small percentage of abusers who have been convicted, have come to the attention of the Police, or who have been listed.
-Many individuals who are unsuited to working with children will not have any previous convictions and will not appear on the DBS Barred Lists. - 18.2 Headteachers will ensure they have read the DfE's 'Keeping Children Safe in Education' document on gov.uk and ensure it is shared with the Governing Boards.
+Many individuals who are unsuited to working with children will not have any previous convictions and will not appear on the DBS Barred Lists. - 18.2 The Headteacher will ensure they have read the DfE's 'Keeping Children Safe in Education' document on gov.uk and ensure it is shared with the Governing Boards.
 Additionally, least one member of the recruitment panel will have undertaken the accredited safer recruitment training.
-This is a statutory requirement. - 18.3 The Recruitment and Selection Checklist provided within Recruitment and Selection Guidance G108f, on HR InfoSpace will be used to review and, where appropriate, modify recruitment and selection practice and procedure in ways that will strengthen safeguards for children.
+This is a statutory requirement. - 18.3 The Recruitment and Selection Policy and Procedure P108 will used to review and, where appropriate, modify recruitment and selection practice and procedure in ways that will strengthen safeguards for children.
 The school will use an application form to ensure a common set of core data from all applicants.
 CV's will not be accepted in place of an application form because these will only contain the information the applicant wishes to present and may omit relevant details.